The action of component groups on irreducible components of Springer fibers: Introduction

 First, we want to know which subgroups $A\subset A_e$ appear as stabilizers.
 Write $\Stab(e)$ for the set of these subgroups.
 Second, given $A\in \Stab(e)$, we want to know how many orbits of the form $A_e/A$ appear in $\Irr(\spr)$.
 These questions also make sense for $\fg$ of exceptional types.
 A slight change is that $A_e$ may not be commutative, so we consider elements of $\Stab(e)$ as conjugacy classes of subgroups in $A_e$.

 This paper provides explicit answers to the first question for classical $\fg$.
 We parameterize the set $\Stab(e)$ by certain types of noncrossing partitions.
 These partitions have been studied extensively in enumerative and algebraic combinatorics (see, e.g., \cite{Simion2000}).
 The result for $\fg$ of type C is as follows.
 Write $\lambda$ for the partition of $e$.
 Assume that the distinct even parts of $\lambda$ are $2x_1>...>2x_\ell$ and that the multiplicity of $2x_i$ is $r_i$.
-Let $B_\lambda$ be the set $\{0,2x_1,...,2x_\ell\}$. \begin{thm}[\cref{main thm}] There is a bijection between $\Stab(e)$ and the set of noncrossing partitions $\cL=\{L_0,...L_k\}$ of $B_\lambda$ that satisfy $0\in L_0$ and that the numbers $r(L_i)= \sum_{2x_{j}\in L_i}r_j$ are even for $1\leqslant i\leqslant k$. \end{thm} For exceptional $\fg$, the first question has been answered in \cite{DLP} for distinguished $e$ and in \cite{Sommers2006} for general $e$.
-For the second question, we propose a conjecture that gives a partial answer in terms of the Kazhdan-Lusztig theory of cells.
-The following conjecture makes sense for both classical and exceptional types.
+Let $B_\lambda$ be the set $\{0,2x_1,...,2x_\ell\}$. \begin{thm}[\cref{main thm}] There is a bijection between $\Stab(e)$ and the set of noncrossing partitions $\cL=\{L_0,...L_k\}$ of $B_\lambda$ that satisfy $0\in L_0$ and that the numbers $r(L_i)= \sum_{2x_{j}\in L_i}r_j$ are even for $1\leqslant i\leqslant k$. \end{thm} For exceptional $\fg$, the first question was answered in \cite{DLP} for distinguished $e$ and in \cite{Sommers2006} for general $e$.
+For the second question, we propose a conjecture that offers a partial answer in terms of Kazhdan–Lusztig cell theory.
+This conjecture applies to both classical and exceptional types.
+To state it, we first recall the relation between KL cells and nilpotent orbits.

-Consider the case where the orbit of $e$ is special.
-Lusztig has assigned a quotient $\bar{A}(e)$ of $A_e$ (called Lusztig's canonical quotient) and a subset $c_e\subset W$ (called a two-sided cell).
-The two-sided cells $c_e$ are further partitioned into left cells.
-Each left cell gives rise to a left cell representation (constructible representation) of $W$.
-These representations are introduced in \cite{Lusztig1979}.
-They are classified by certain subgroups $H_\sigma$ of $\bar{A}(e)$ (see, e.g., \cite{Lusztig1982}, \cite[Section 6]{Losev_2014}).
-Consider the $\bar{A}(e)$-set $Y= \bigsqcup (\bar{A}(e)/H_\sigma)$ where $\sigma$ runs over all left cells in $c_e$.
-We have the following conjecture.
+The two-sided cells in $W$ are in bijection with the special nilpotent orbits in $\fg$ (\cite{Lusztig1979}).
+This distinguished class of nilpotent orbits plays a pivotal role in several classical problems in representation theory, including the classification of primitive ideals (\cite{Barbasch1982}) and of irreducible representations of reductive groups over finite fields (\cite{Lusztig1984}).
+For classical $\mathfrak{g}$, a nilpotent orbit is special if and only if its corresponding partition $\lambda$ has the property that its transpose $\lambda^\intercal$ also corresponds to a nilpotent orbit of $\mathfrak{g}$.

+Let $e \in \fg$ be a special nilpotent element, and let $c_e \subset W$ be the corresponding two-sided cell.
+Lusztig has assigned to the two-sided cell $c_e \subset W$ a quotient $\bar{A}(e)$ of $A_e$, known as Lusztig’s canonical quotient.
+This quotient plays a pivotal role in describing the constructible representations of $W$, also known as left cell representations.
+The left cell representations associated with $c_e$ and are classified by Lusztig using certain subgroups $H_\sigma \subset \bar{A}(e)$ (see \cite{Lusztig1982} and \cite{leading}).